Special “technology and innovation” recognition from the city of Oakland and its mayor

 Written by Jeremy C. Owens

-[Excerpts follow.
+[Excerpts follow for educational purposes.
 Please see links below to read the full article]

 [Hieroglyphics] tapped two Bay Area traditions: independent hustling and technological innovation.

 “The thing that really made everybody proud of Hiero from the very beginning was that they always embodied the best that The Bay has to represent to the world,” said Jeff Chang, who moved from founding a contemporary indie label that turned into Quannum Projects to writing “Can’t Stop, Won’t Stop: A History of the Hip-Hop Generation.”